crisperdue/prooftoys-site/content/4-Introduction-to-Prooftoys-proofs.md

 ---
-title: 'Elements of proofs'
+title: 'Inference'
 date: 2019-02-11T19:27:37+10:00
 weight: 4
 ---

-# Prooftoys proofs
+# Inference in Prooftoys

 The logic underlying proofs in Prooftoys (and Mathtoys) use a very small number of primitive concepts, with one simple rule of inference